xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-30-using-dependabot-to-maintain-docker-image-dependencies.md

 For example, an abridged deployment might be:

-1. Container Service Running `MyApp:v1`
+1. Container service running `MyApp:v1`
-1. Build and Publish `MyApp:v2` (e.g. docker build and push)
+1. Build and publish `MyApp:v2` (e.g. docker build and push)
-1. Instruct Container Service to run `MyApp:v2` (e.g. update via terraform)
+1. Instruct container service to run `MyApp:v2` (e.g. update via terraform)
-1. Container Service Running `MyApp:v2`
+1. Container service running `MyApp:v2`

-However, there are cases where you are running some public image in your Container Service.
+However, there are cases where you are running some public image in your container service.
 It might be [nginx][nginx] acting as a reverse proxy, or [fluentbit][fluentbit] in a sidecar configuration to provide advanced logging capabilities.